-State Councillors are paid a sitting fee of \$3,580 per annum (rate applicable for the 2021-22 financial year) and expenses incurred to attend State Council meetings are reimbursable.
+State Councillors are paid an annual sitting fee and expenses incurred to attend State Council meetings are reimbursable.

 Opportunities for State Councillors

 State Councillors, as board members of WALGA, are key leaders in the Local Government sector in Western Australia.
 Not only do State Councillors represent their community on their Council, they also have the opportunity to represent their region (Zone) and the Local Government sector at the state level.